 - 1 tablespoon dried rosemary

-- 1/4 cup fresh parsley, chopped (reserve 2 tablespoons for garnish)
+- 1/4 cup parsley chopped (reserve 2 tablespoons for garnish)

 - 3 tablespoons fresh lemon juice